 As we get close to spring and Easter, I love to begin incorporating the deliciousness of a Greek salad recipe into our daily dinner meal.
-Greek salads provide so many health benefits and brings a fresh, spring-like variety to those monotonous salad recipes that easily become our go-to salads.
-And…a fresh, delicious Greek salad makes such a beautiful presentation – especially on your spring Easter lunch table.
+Greek salads provide so many health benefits and bring a fresh, spring-like variety to those monotonous salad recipes that easily become our go-to salads.
+And…a fresh, delicious Greek salad makes such a beautiful presentation – especially on your spring or Easter lunch table.

 Below is what I usually include in my homemade delicious Greek salad: